 In May 2022, we implemented a shipment hold on the distribution and marketing of Tablo for use in the home environment pending the FDA's review and clearance of a 510(k) application we submitted for changes made since the device's original March 2020 clearance.
-During the hold, we continued to market and ship Tablo for use by healthcare professionals in chronic and acute care settings.
-In addition, devices that were already distributed to home users at the time the hold was implemented were not removed and current users were able to continue working with their healthcare providers on appropriate treatment.
 In late July 2022, the FDA cleared our 510(k) application of Tablo for patient use in the home and we resumed marketing and shipping Tablo for home use.